sa1if3/pingsms/README.md

   "message":"Hello World!"
 }
  ```
- There are total 9 elements(known as key:value pairs) allowed in the dictionary.
+ There are total 9 elements (known as key:value pairs) allowed in the dictionary.
 Any additional parameters are ignored.
- 1. **key :**
+ 1. **key :** A user is identified by a unique hashed key.
+This key can be generated from the https://pingsms.in user panel.
+All pingsms customers have free access to API keys.
+This is an mandatory field required by all the methods.
  2. **job_id :**
  3. **report_date :**
  4. **product :**